 To live and thrive, plants undergo photosynthesis by absorbing the sun’s energy and along with water and carbon dioxide, creating oxygen and energy in the form of sugar.
 Given their ability to transmute and assimilate nutrients to create energy, their form is the purest source of elements that are needed to keep animals – including humans – alive.
-This is exactly why a plant-based diet is the healthiest diet in the world!
+This is exactly why a plant-based food is the healthiest food on Earth!

-Organic, Raw, and Plant-based: The Healthiest Diet to Follow
+Organic, Raw, and Plant-based: The Healthiest Food on Earth

 Humans require simple sugars for energy production in their cells.
 And the best source of simple sugars are fruits, vegetables, and herbs.
 Whereas most other foods are energy-robbing, plants are energy-giving, meaning they enable the body to get the optimal nourishment with enough surplus energy to heal itself.